 All full- and part-time graduate students who are members of the Graduate Students' Association (GSA) are automatically covered by the GSA Health and Dental Plan.
 The fees will appear on your tuition invoice for September.
 Students starting their studies in January are not automatically assessed for the plan but can self-enrol during the change-of-coverage period in January.

 If you will be under the supervision of a faculty advisor, we recommend you review the student-advisor discussion checklist, which provides a guide for discussing mutual expectations between graduate students and their advisors.

 All graduate students must have a Laurier OneCard.
 The OneCard is your identification card, meal card, library card, door access card and athletics card.

 On the Waterloo campus, the OneCard office is located in Arts building in the lower concourse near the Fred Nichol’s Campus Centre.
-On the Brantford campus, you can obtain your OneCard through Service Laurier in Grand River Hall, room 202.

 To obtain your OneCard, you must provide the following: